 For Healthcare Providers

 The following is a list of links to infant loss resources specifically for Healthcare Providers.
-If you discover HCP resources that are not listed here and you would like them reviewed and added to this list, please contact Rebekah Mitchell with the details.
+If you discover Healthcare resources that are not listed here and you would like them reviewed and added to this list, please contact Rebekah Mitchell with the details.
 If you find a link to a resource that is no longer active, please contact us and let us know.
-We will remove any outdated information you discover while browsing this list.

 The Mary Madeline Project

 It is the purpose of the Mary Madeline Project to provide comfort and support to grieving families that have suffered the death of a baby.
 It was founded in memory of Madeline Marie Erickson who died at seven weeks of age and in honor of all the babies before and after her that have touched our lives.
 We are a non-profit organization that donates infant burial gowns and blankets to local hospitals for bereaved parents.
 Women donate their cherished wedding gowns to the project and volunteers give of their time, talents and love by making the burial gowns and blankets.